imhicihu/Database-on-mobile-device/README.md

 * Dependencies
      * A mac & ipad running IOS 9 (and above).
 * Database configuration
      * FileMaker 13.0 and later (tested on 12, 13 & 14).
-Both Mac & tablet compatible.
+Both Mac, mobile and tablet fully compatible.
 * How to run tests
      * Install the database on your selected medium.
 The database do **not** allow change data.
 It just a browser with all the digital assets with a built-in search.